Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 MOE alignment: No

-Verdict: Great for vocabulary.
-Not a substitute for phonics instruction.
+The verdict: Great for vocabulary and word curiosity.
+Not a substitute for phonics.

 Khan Academy Kids